 Statewide Transformations on Health and Intimate Partner Violence

-Arkansas is one of four states to participate in the third phase of a project with Futures Without Violence (non-profit organization), focused on targeting intimate partner violence (IPV) and human trafficking (HT) through collaboration among health and advocacy leaders at the U.S. State Level.
-The other states that are a part of Project Catalyst include: Connecticut, Idaho, and Iowa.
-As part of Project Catalyst, each state has a leadership team to help coordinate and implement the program.
-These teams are composed of each state’s Primary Care Association, Department of Health, and Domestic Violence Coalition.
+Arkansas was one of four states to participate in the third phase of a project with Futures Without Violence (non-profit organization), focused on targeting intimate partner violence (IPV) and human trafficking (HT) through collaboration among health and advocacy leaders at the U.S. State Level.
+The other states that were a part of Project Catalyst include: Connecticut, Idaho, and Iowa.
+As part of Project Catalyst, each state had a leadership team to help coordinate and implement the program.
+These teams were composed of each state’s Primary Care Association, Department of Health, and Domestic Violence Coalition.
 The 5 community health centers and five domestic violence advocacy programs in Arkansas that are participating in this project are illustrated in the graphic below.

 The goals of Project Catalyst are to: